Skip to: Navigation | Content | Footer

 5. If all other give way rules (or signs or signals) do not determine who gives way, give way to vehicles coming from your right.
 (An example of this is at cross roads controlled by traffic signals when the signals have failed and all approaches have a flashing yellow light.)

 (Note: This is not a comprehensive list of road rules.
-Additional rules and traffic scenarios can be found in the Q&A document below or in our Road Code)
+Additional rules and traffic scenarios can be found in the Road code.)

-No. You should continue to give way to all vehicles that will cross your path from your right as you enter the roundabout.
+No. You should continue to give way to all vehicles that will cross your path from your right as you enter a roundabout.